 Perfumes/Scents

-Jasmine: Durga is often associated with jasmine.
+Jasmine: Goddess Durga is often associated with jasmine.
 It is said to be a symbol of the mother and to provide energy.

 Frankincense: This is one of the key ingredients that are used in every prayer of hers.